xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/ed.md

 `)ED` invokes the Dyalog APL editor and opens an Edit window for each of the objects specified in `nms`.

 If a name includes the slash character  ("\" or "/") it is taken to be the name of a file.
-See Editing Scripts and Text Files on page 1
+See [Editing Scripts and Text Files on page 1](../../UserGuide/The%20APL%20Environment/Editing%20Scripts%20and%20Text%20Files.htm#Editing_Text).
-UI Guide:

-Editing Scripts and Text Files.

 If a name is followed by a line number specified in square brackets, the Editor positions the cursor in the corresponding line.
 There must not be a space between the last character of the name and the "[".